Kotoekō Mitsunori

-Kotoekō Mitsunori (琴恵光 充憲) is a Japanese professional sumo wrestler from Nobeoka, Miyazaki.
+Kotoekō Mitsunori (琴恵光 充憲) is a Japanese former professional sumo wrestler from Nobeoka, Miyazaki.
 He is a member of the Sadogatake stable and made his professional debut in March 2007.
 He reached the top makuuchi division in July 2018.
+He retired in May 2024 and inherited the name Oguruma to work as a coach within the Japan Sumo Association.

 Early life and sumo background

 Born the grandson of former juryo rikishi Matsueyama he was introduced to sumo at an early age.
 He was also attracted to judo at a young age as well participating in it from primary school on up.
 He led his elementary school to the best eight in judo, and his junior high school team to the Miyazaki prefecture championship.
 Originally he intended on going to high school as a judo player and wanted to become a cook joining the family restaurant with his father and grandfather after graduation.
 However he was inspired instead to join professional sumo after observing a practice session held by Sadogatake stable at their Kyushu lodgings.